minhnguyenduy99/dictensionary/README.md

 - [ ] Highlight adjacent words
 - [ ] Support audio

-## Compatibles
+## Compatibilities

-**Dictensionary** has been tested with a wide range of websites inlcuding both heavy-interaction pages (facebook, reddit, etc) and heavy-text pages (blogs, documentations, etc) in order to ensure the visual compatibility of extension.
+**Dictensionary** has been tested with a wide range of websites inlcuding both heavy-interaction pages (facebook, reddit, etc) and heavy-content pages (blogs, documentations, etc) in order to ensure the visual compatibility of extension.

+## Technologies

+- [WordsAPI](https://rapidapi.com/dpventures/api/wordsapi/): A rich, high-performance dictionary API.
+- [Vue Web Extension](https://github.com/Kocal/vue-web-extension): An Vue preset allows you to start developing a web extension

 ## Contributors